-Students in Grades 10 will make the choice between Academic, Locally Developed or Applied courses primarily on the basis of their strengths, interests, and needs and post-secondary pathways.
+Students in Grades 9 and 10 will make the choice between Academic, Locally Developed, Applied courses primarily on the basis of their strengths, interests, and needs.
 Their parents and teachers will help them make their choices.
 The selection of courses for exceptional students should also be guided by information in the student's Individual Education Plan.